-Further information relating to NBS and the deposits (including NBS' financial statements, latest Annual Report, Rules and Trust Deed) are available free of charge on NBS' website at nbs.co.nz/about/documents-and-disclosures/annual-reports-and-disclosures/annual-reports-and-disclosures, from any NBS branch and on the Disclose Register disclosures/annual-reports-and-disclosures/annual-reports-annual
+Further information relating to NBS and the deposits (including NBS' financial statements, latest Annual Report, Rules and Trust Deed) are available free of charge on NBS' website at nbs.co.nz/about/documents-and-disclosures/annual-reports-and-disclosures, from any NBS branch and on the Disclose Register disclose-register.companiesoffice.govt.nz.
+You can also make a request to the Registrar of Financial Service Providers for a copy of the information on the Disclose Register.